Debts other than debt

 contact Student Finance England immediately.

-you are liable to pay £349 or less you can not pay in instalments.
-If you are still awaiting your assessment from the
+- If you are still awaiting your assessment from

 and claim a refund upon receipt of your assessment.

 - You should note that if you do not pay your

 tuition fee or fail to provide a satisfactory reason for non payment

 the Academic Registrar will be notified and initiate procedures for

 - If you are experiencing problems with Student Finance England

 (or equivalent), or just want further advice please